HacksByKPPSquared/HidingAMessageInAPic/Hiding.md

- Hiding a Hidden Message Within a Picture
+**Hiding a Hidden Message Within a Picture**

-**1.1 Using Steghide to Hide Hidden Messages**
+1.1 Using Steghide to Hide Hidden Messages

-1. Launch the Kali virtual machine to access the graphical login screen.
+> 1\.Launch the Kali virtual machine to access the graphical login
+>   screen.

-2\.
+> 2\.
 Log in as root with toor as the password.
 Open the Kali PC Viewer.
+>
 > 3\.
 Click on the terminal icon located in the top menu bar.
 >
 > 4\.
 While in the *terminal*, navigate to the **/tmp/random**